 But is intentionally created by a described to represent something else – be it observed or envisaged.

 The basis of description

 There was no description of reality before life.

-Internal and external memories are different in many ways.
+Internal and external descriptions are different in many ways.

-But similar in the most important way; they are created with the intent they should be retrieved and used.
+But they are similar in the most important way; they are created to be retrieved/read and used.